Relief for the pain of waiting for AJAX elements on the page?

 Question about Model-Based Testing

-June 3, 2009 by testingjeff
+June 3, 2009

 First, a quick note on terms.
 I tend to use James Bach’s definition of Testing as “Questioning a product in order to evaluate it”.
 All test rely on /mental/ models of the application under test.
 The term Model-Based Testing though is typically used to describe programming a model which can be explored via automation.
 For example, one might specify a number of states that an application can be in, various paths between those states, and certain assertions about what should occur in on the transition between those states.